 Convalescent plasma has been used as passive immunotherapy for prevention and treatment of infections for over 100 years [126, 127].
 The predominant proposed protective mechanism is thought to be pathogen neutralization, although antibody-dependent cellular cytotoxicity and enhanced phagocytosis may also play a role.
 With the advent of effective antimicrobial therapy (i.e., "the antibiotic era"), convalescent plasma fell out of favor.
-In recent years, interest in this approach has revived as a means of addressing viral epidemics such as Ebola, SARS-CoV-1, and MERS.
+In recent years, interest in this approach has been revived as a means of addressing viral epidemics such as Ebola, SARS-CoV-1, and MERS.
 Studies of convalescent plasma derived from people who had recovered from those specific infections showed encouraging results but were typically small, non-randomized, and largely descriptive [128-130].

-In the current pandemic, convalescent plasma obtained from individuals who have recovered from COVID-19 has been used in over 100,000 patients with moderate to severe infection as part of an expanded access program (EAP) [131, 132].
-In an analysis of the convalescent plasma EAP, higher levels of antibodies were associated with significant improvements in mortality compared to receipt of convalescent plasma with lower concentrations of neutralizing antibodies [131].
-However, there was no placebo group in the study.
-Subgroup analysis from one open-label randomized controlled trial [RCT] reporting on plasma with anti-receptor-binding domain ELISA values corresponding to a high antibody titer cutoff showed a non-significant relative risk reduction in mortality of 5% (Risk ratio [RR]: 0.95; 95% confidence interval [CI]: 0.73, 1.25) [133].
+In the current pandemic, convalescent plasma obtained from individuals who have recovered from COVID-19 has been used in over 100,000 patients with moderate to severe infection as part of an expanded access program [131, 132].
+In an analysis of the convalescent plasma expanded access program, higher levels of antibodies were associated with significant improvements in mortality compared to those receiving convalescent plasma with lower concentrations of neutralizing antibodies [131].
+However, there was no placebo group in the study, so this result could be from increased mortality with low antibody titer plasma rather than improved mortality with high antibody titer plasma.
+Subgroup data from one open-label RCT reporting on plasma with anti-receptor-binding domain ELISA values corresponding to a high antibody titer cutoff resulted in a non-significant relative risk reduction in mortality of 5% (RR: 0.95; 95% CI: 0.73, 1.25) [133].
 An additional subgroup analysis suggested unselected convalescent plasma (i.e., not limited to high-titer antibodies) may increase the relative risk for mortality by 49% (RR: 1.42; 95% CI: 0.92, 1.69).

-An analysis of the convalescent plasma EAP suggested greatest benefit when convalescent plasma is given within three days from diagnosis [131].
-In August 2020, the FDA issued an EUA for investigational convalescent plasma for the treatment of COVID-19 in hospitalized patients [134].
-In early February 2021, the FDA issued a revision to the EUA to limit authorization to the use of high-titer COVID-19 convalescent plasma for treatment of hospitalized patients early in the disease course [135].
+An analysis of the convalescent plasma expanded access program suggests the most benefit is seen when convalescent plasma is given in the first three days from diagnosis [131].

+In August 2020, the FDA issued an emergency use authorization (EUA) for investigational convalescent plasma for the treatment of COVID-19 in hospitalized patients [134].
+In early February 2021, the FDA issued a revision to the EUA to limit the authorization to the use of high-titer COVID-19 convalescent plasma for the treatment of hospitalized patients early in the disease course [135].

-Our search identified and was informed by evidence from 23 RCTs and a large (n=20,000), single-arm registry study [126-130, 136-147], as they provided the best available evidence for the outcomes of mortality, need for mechanical ventilation, serious adverse events, and adverse events.
-Eighteen of those RCTs reported on convalescent plasma for patients hospitalized with COVID-19 (Table 13) [126-129, 136-141], two RCTs (Denkinger & Hueso) reported on receipt of convalescent plasma by immunocompromised patients hospitalized with COVID-19 (Table XX), and three RCTs [143-145] reported on receipt of convalescent plasma by ambulatory persons with mild COVID-19 disease (Table 15).
+Our search identified and was informed by evidence from 21 RCTs and a large (n=20,000), single-arm registry study [126-130, 136-145], as they provided the best available evidence for the outcomes of mortality, need for mechanical ventilation, serious adverse events, and adverse events.
+Eighteen of those RCTs reported on convalescent plasma infusions for patients hospitalized with COVID-19 (Table 13) [126-129, 136-141] and three RCTs [143-145] reported on receipt of convalescent plasma by ambulatory persons with mild COVID-19 disease (Table 14) [130].
+Table 14) [130].